risingwavelabs/risingwave-console/README.md

 ## Initialization Data

-You can use init file to initialize the WaveKit server.
+You can use an init file to initialize the WaveKit server.

 ```yaml
 clusters: